Vyral/greg-mcdaniel/_posts/2019-07-15-behind-the-scenes-at-scotts-seafood.md

   - Real Estate
 excerpt: >-
   I recently took a tour of Scott’s Seafood, a bar and restaurant that provides more than just excellent dishes.
-Stay tuned to see what they have to offer.
 enclosure:
 pullquote: 'Alfredo makes it look simple, but rest assured, he''s incredibly skilled.'
 enclosure_type: video/mp4